pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 ### Follow me
 * If partner dies to any player mon, +3
-* If follow me is present on both ai mons and conditions apply for both mons, only the right side will get a +3
+* If follow me is present on both ai mons and conditions apply for both mons, only the right side (Slot 1) will get a +3

-### Speed Control
+### Speed Control (differes from positive move effect)
-* If AI cant't drop speed, no increase
+* If AI cant't drop speed, no increase (Clear Amulet, Clear Body, etc.)
 * If AI faster, no increase
 * If AI is still slower (or tied) the next turn, no score increase
 * If AI outdamages player, no score increase
 * If player resists move, no score increase unless the move + best damage move kill next turn